Lasseignejk/DC-Notes/React/React1.md

 ## Making your own components

-make a folder in src called ocmponents. inside that folder, make more folders for each section. like account, ddashboard, header, footer
+make a folder in src called components. inside that folder, make more folders for each section. like account, dashboard, header, footer

 inside header.jsx, type rf and it should complete to react component